jeniverede/jeniverede/README.md

 Anyone interested in connecting with me can reach out here, via LinkedIn or email at jennifer.r.rothrock@gmail.com.

-To view my portfolio please visit https://jennifer-rothrock-portfolio.squarespace.com/
+To view my portfolio please visit: https://jennifer-rothrock-portfolio.squarespace.com/